Estádio Brinco de Ouro

+The stadium's peculiar name comes from the presentation of the then-unnamed stadium's project to the newspaper Correio Popular with the title "Golden earring for the "princess", comparing the circular shape of the future stadium to an earring and making a pun with the nickname of the city of Campinas — Princesa D'Oeste (Princess of the West).

 History

 The stadium was inaugurated on May 31, 1953, originally with wood bleachers and a maximum capacity of 15,000 spectators.
 22 years later, the wood bleachers were replaced by concrete bleachers, increasing the stadium maximum capacity to 25,000 people.
 In 1970, another bleachers block was added, and the maximum capacity was increased to 35,000 spectators.
 In 1978, Guarani won the Brazilian Championship, and the club board of directors decided to increase again the stadium maximum capacity.
 In 1980, toboggan-like bleachers were built, and the stadium maximum capacity was increased to 55,000 people.
 Today, the stadium has a maximum capacity of 29,130 spectators.

 The inaugural match was played on May 31, 1953, when Guarani beat Palmeiras 3-1.
 The first goal of the stadium was scored by Guarani's Nilo.

 The stadium's attendance record currently stands at 52,002, set on April 15, 1982 when Flamengo beat Guarani 3-2.